 - 1978: Title of the Conference was changed to the Alberta Colleges Athletic Conference

-- 1979: ACAC elects to permanently abandon the 4-West Conference Championships in favor of sending its own ACAC Champions to the CCAA National Championships
+- 1979: ACAC elects to permanently abandon the 4-West Conference Championships in favour of sending its own ACAC Champions to the CCAA National Championships

 - 1991: Augustana officially changes its name as Augustana University College